leminhtuan2015/Today-I-Learn/swift/syntax.md

 ```

 ## Functions and Methods
-  - `Functions and Methods are deffrent`
+  - `Functions and Methods are deffrent` : Functions are defined in class = Methods
   - A function is a reusable, is a block of code that can be referred (called) to from many places in a program.
   - Declare a function by `func`
   - Call a function by call the name of function.